Planning Your Nutrient Needs

 Show On Dashboard option lets you track the nutrient on Dashboard.

 Show In Food Log option lets you see the nutrient on food logging screens and in food reports.

 If you have MyNetDiary’s free membership, you can only track calories, macronutrients and some pre-selected nutrients: saturated fat, trans fat, sodium, fiber and calcium.
-Other nutrients are available with Maximum membership.
+Other nutrients are available with Premium membership.